Progressive Discipline Warning Form

 This disciplinary warning form documents the discipline warning.
 This disciplinary warning form also documents and records the coaching or counseling discussion that accompanied the discipline warning.

-Following the disciplinary action, you need to provide the employee an opportunity to respond in writing to the disciplinary action taken.
+Following the disciplinary action, you need to provide the employee with an opportunity to respond in writing to the disciplinary action taken.
 This is placed in the employee file with this form.
-(If your manager has effectively communicated the progression of employee discipline, this is rarely offered by an employee.)
+If your manager has effectively communicated the progression of employee discipline, this is rarely offered by an employee.

 Progressive Discipline Sample Warning Form

 Reason for Disciplinary Action: (Check all that apply.)

 ___ Quality ___Productivity ___ Safety ____Conduct ___ Attendance

 ____ Insubordination ___ Housekeeping ___ Miscellaneous

 You are receiving this disciplinary warning because of the following actions.
 (Describe in detail in behavioral terms.)

 Unless this problem is corrected, further disciplinary action will be taken up to and including the termination of your employment.
 (Check the appropriate step in the progressive discipline policy.)